Pitch and putt: International associations

 In addition to national associations, the game has been organised internationally by the European Pitch and Putt Association (EPPA) since 1999, by the Federation of International Pitch and Putt Associations (FIPPA) since 2006 and by the International Pitch and Putt Association (IPPA) since 2009.

 The European Pitch and Putt Association (EPPA) was founded at a meeting in Dublin in 1999 by representatives from Ireland, Great Britain, the Catalonian regional association in Spain, France, the Netherlands and Italy.
 Later, Norway, Switzerland, San Marino, Denmark, Andorra and Germany joined the EPPA.
 The European Pitch and Putt Association stages a biennial European Team Championship.

 The Federation of International Pitch and Putt Associations (FIPPA) was created in March 2006 in a meeting in Barcelona by representatives of 17 pitch and putt associations.
 FIPPA's original members included Ireland, Catalonia, Norway, Great Britain, Switzerland, Australia, Chile, Andorra, and the United States.
 Canada, China, and Germany were associate members.
 The Federation of International Pitch and Putt Associations stages a biennial Pitch and Putt World Cup and, since 2009, the Pitch and putt World Strokeplay Championship.
+The EPPA and the FIPPA work together, and share a website.

-The International Pitch and Putt Association (IPPA) was formed in 2009, when France, Italy, San Marino, and Denmark voted to leave FIPPA and EPPA and found a new organisation, together with Spain and Portugal.
+The International Pitch and Putt Association (IPPA) was formed in 2009, with France, Italy, San Marino, and Denmark as founder members.
+At a joint meeting of the governing councils of the EPPA and FIPPA, the matter was discussed, and after votes to continue EPPA and FIPPA, and further to disallow joint membership, the four countries left the older organisations; they were joined in IPPA by Spain and Portugal.
+The EPPA and FIPPA wished the departing countries wellm and thanked them for their work in developing the sport.
+The two governing bodies met on occasion, and released a joint communique in 2013, pledging to work together to grow the sport.

+In January 2013, a group split off from the French Pitch and Putt governing body, a member of the IPPA, and joined the EPPA and FIPPA as the South France Pitch and Putt Association.
+In January 2024, the IPPA released a statement from the Royal and Ancient supporting the continued development of pitch and putt as a part of the golf family.